 Of course, there are numerous attractions established specifically for the needs of tourists!
 In Limassol in addition to earlier mentioned attractions you will find a 17 km long seaside promenade, a zoo with a variety of species and a petting zoo, and numerous beaches.
 You will find similar promenade and great beaches in Lanarca.
 Ayia Napa is a tourist resorts where the beaches considered the best on the island are located.
 These are Nissi and Makronissos.
 In Paphos, you can visit the Aphrodite Waterpark, while in the village of Skarinou you can visit Golden Donkey Farm, where you can interact with these lovely animals and learn about them and their importance in the history of Cyprus.
 In Kiti to Mazotos Camel Park you will find not only the titular animals, but also a wide variety of friendly species.

 What are your favorite tourist attractions of Cyprus?
 Let’s talk about them in the comments!
-And before you leave, check out what the weather in Cyprus is like!
+And before you leave, check out what the weather in Cyprus is like and how expensive the island is!
 Finally, check out the official website of the Republic of Cyprus for more information.